nenadpejic/examples/react-styled-components/README.md

 `
 ```

 2. [Option 2] You can dynamically switch between two styles based on animation trigger validation.
 Once the animation ends it returns to having no styling set.
-This doesn't work if you have animations with delay, because the animation will trigger, opacity will reset to 1 and it will wait a bit for the animation to actual start.
+NOTE: This doesn't work if you have animations with delay, because the animation will trigger, opacity will reset to 1 and it will wait a bit for the animation to actual start.

 ```
-isAnimating
+shouldAnimate
   ? css`
       animation-name: ${keyframes`
           from {